 Our small faculty-to-student ratio allows for personalized programs of study and individual attention.

 Our annual performance seasons typically include five departmental and two student productions.
 When we select the four shows of our main academic season, our goal is to offer both audience appeal and educational value.
 At least one musical and one classical script are always included.
 Our summer season provides at least one light-hearted show appropriate for that time of year.
 Every year, our students produce a children's play.
 Most years, there is an evening of student-directed one act plays.
 Many years, student directed extra projects appear on one of our stages.

-Our productions are staged in one of three fine theatre spaces (a 700 seat proscenium, a 100 seat black box and a 500 seat outdoor amphitheatre) and are supported by a rehearsal and dance studio, complete scene and costume shops and top notch lighting and audio equipment.
+Our productions are staged in one of three fine theatre spaces (a 700 seat proscenium and a 100 seat black box) and are supported by a rehearsal and dance studio, complete scene and costume shops and top notch lighting and audio equipment.